ehcloninger/my72mgb/_posts/2022-06-04-coffee-and-cars-okc.md

 I had someone tell me about the OKC Coffee and Cars at Chisholm Creek (north OKC) about a year ago.
 Every month, I thought about taking Pearline up there, but life always managed to occupy my time.
-Today, I found the time with a little help from my daughter and nudging my fiancé (yes, you read it here first).
+Today, I found the time with a little help from my daughter and nudging from my fiancé (yes, you read it here first).

 Last night, I printed up a sign with her details and this website (so welcome, new visitors).
 I loaded my tablet with a bunch of the photos you see here, just in case.